arcadexyz/dao-contracts/README.md

 ## Development and Testing

-To build and test ArcadeStakingRewards contract, use:
+To build and test any of the contracts, use:

 - **Build:** `$ forge build`
 - **Test:** `$ forge test`